Applications for Trimester 1 2023 open 1 September 2022.

 His wife, Margaret, was also an accomplished scientist in her own right.
 Having graduated with Honours from Melbourne University and awarded the Dunlop Rubber Company Exhibition for Biochemistry she went on to work for CSIRO in the field of biochemical research.
 During her short career she published several papers.
 As was common in the post war era Margaret traded her career for family life.
 She was heavily involved in the establishment and design of the original gardens at the Waurn Ponds campus of Deakin University and in her later years worked as a Librarian in the Deakin Library.

-In their loving memory, the Dr. Menzie and Margaret Lipson scholarship was created to honour the distinguished careers of Dr. Menzie and Margaret Lipson by awarding a student who shows great potential in science and/or engineering for the duration of their degree at Deakin University.
+In their loving memory, the Dr. Menzie and Margaret Lipson scholarship was created to honour the distinguished careers of Dr. Menzie and Margaret Lipson by awarding a student who shows great potential in science and/or engineering.